 Sometimes the scammers actually do send a cheque for part of your winnings, such as a few thousand dollars of winnings, to trick you into thinking the offer is legitimate.
 However this cheque will eventually bounce and you will not receive any real payments.

 The scammer will take your payment and fail to deliver the prize, or send you something that falls short of the promised prize.

-- The sender claims they have identified you as a winner by randomly choosing your email address.
+The sender claims you are a winner from your email address or social media account being chosen at random.
 They may say the offer is 'legal' or 'legitimate', and has 'government approval'.

-- To claim your prize you are asked to buy a ticket, pay a fee or call a premium rate phone number (usually starting with 190).
+- To claim your prize you are asked to buy a ticket, or pay a fee or tax.

 - You may be asked to provide your bank account details, or to send the fee to a PO box number or via a money transfer service.

 If you haven’t entered a lottery or competition, you can’t win it.

 - If someone asks you to pay money up-front in order to receive a prize or winnings, it’s almost always a scam.
 Legitimate lotteries do not require you to pay a fee to collect winnings.